SpaceX and NASA to attempt a historic launch today: Everything to know about the Crew-1 mission

-Despite a global pandemic, a record hurricane season and the need to swap out problematic rocket engines, NASA and SpaceX remain determined to get the historic Crew-1 mission off the ground from Florida on Sunday.
-The flight of four astronauts to the ISS in a Crew Dragon capsule atop a Falcon 9 rocket follows the success of the Demo-2 mission and its historic splashdown and will set a few key spaceflight milestones.
+Despite a global pandemic, a record hurricane season and problematic rocket engines that needed to be swapped out, NASA and SpaceX remain determined to get the historic Crew-1 mission off the ground from Florida on Sunday.
+At 1:30 p.m.
+PT, the four astronauts headed to the ISS were on their way to launch pad 39A.
+Their flight in a Crew Dragon capsule atop a Falcon 9 rocket follows the success of the Demo-2 mission and its historic splashdown and will set a few key spaceflight milestones.

 Here are the answers to your most pressing questions about the mission.